ViperZer0/Tweet-Archiver/README.md

   - -u: update the Tweet database
   - -U: Force update the Tweet database

 This script is best used when integrated with other programs.
 For instance, I use a Linux distro with systemd.
 I have a user service and a timer that updates the database daily.
 The `.service` and `.timer` files I use for this are included.
-They are user-ran, so to install them, place them in the directory where your systemd user service files are located (probably `~/.config/systemd/user/` and run the following commands
+They are user-ran, so to install them, place them in the directory where your systemd user service files are located (probably `~/.config/systemd/user/`.
+Edit the `tweetarchiver.service` file and change `<dir>` to the directory where your script is installed.
+Then run the following commands to make the service run daily (this can be changed by editing the `tweetarchiver.timer` file)

 ```
 systemctl --user daemon-reload
-systemctl --user enable tweetArchiver.timer
+systemctl --user enable tweetarchiver.timer
 ```

 This should be sufficient to update the database daily.